dillon-smith/Understanding-Spring/Spring-Framework.md

 The `@ComponentScan` annotation tells Spring to search for beans by scaning *all* packages *and* subpackages in the same package as the context configuration.

 How does Spring know if something is a bean?
-It looks for the `@Component` annotation on your class.
+It looks for the `@Component` in packages being searched.

 We can add the `@Component` annotation to our `MovieRepository` like-so.
  ```